Atomic Quantum Sensors for High-Frequency Gravitational Wave Searches

 We develop a framework for cavity–atomic HFGW searches, with the conservative benchmark representing the most experimentally grounded scenario.
 Rather than starting from the vacuum graviton--photon conversion probability, we treat the GW as an effective source for a dissipative cavity eigenmode in the presence of a static magnetic field, and then analyze how the resulting cavity field couples to atomic quantum sensors.
-The cavity response is mapped to transition and Rabi rates, and shot-noise-limited sensitivities are estimated for representative designs.
-We assess several strategies, including Raman interferometry, Rydberg transitions, photoionization, and inner-shell resonances, with emphasis on feasibility, projected performance, and their technological bottlenecks.
-Our goal is to clarify where atomic quantum sensors might realistically contribute to HFGW searches, and which future advances in cavity technology, magnetic transducers, or atomic control could most improve prospects in this unexplored frequency band.
+The cavity response is mapped to transition and Rabi rates, and shot-noise-limited sensitivities are estimated for representative microwave and optical readout architectures.
+Our goal is to clarify where atomic quantum sensors might realistically contribute to HFGW searches, and which future advances in cavity technology, magnetic transduction, or atomic control could most improve prospects in this unexplored frequency band.
 We adopt natural units $c=\hbar=1$ unless otherwise noted, while $G$ is Newton's constant.

-\textbf{\textit{Methods ---}} The detection scheme exploits the Gertsenshtein effect, where a GW traversing a static magnetic field $B$ generates an oscillating EM field at the same frequency.
-Linearizing the Einstein--Maxwell equations shows that a plane GW propagating through a uniform transverse field couples to the photon mode with amplitude $\kappa \sim \sqrt{4\pi G}\,B$.
-For a finite interaction length $L$, the graviton--photon conversion probability is~\cite{Domcke:2020yzq, Domcke:2022rgu, Palessandro:2023tee, Hwang:2023nqx}